-You might end up with Intuit QuickBooks error message 6000 83 when you try to restore, open or backup your company file.
-Depending on the situation in which you encounter the error, different troubleshooting steps need to be followed to get it fixed.
+You might end up with Intuit QuickBooks error message 6000 83 when you try to restore, open, or back up your company file.
+Depending on the situation in which you encounter the error, different troubleshooting steps must be followed to fix.

 Condition 1: If QB Error -6000 -83 Occurs While Creating a Backup of Company File

-If you’re creating a backup of your QB company file and then encounter the Intuit Company File Error Code (-6000, -82) in that case, you need to follow the below-given steps:
+If you’re creating a backup of your QB company file and encounter the Intuit Company File Error Code (-6000, -83), you need to follow the below-given steps:

 - Firstly, you have to close the QuickBooks Desktop on your server computer.
 Then, go to the File menu and select Quit QuickBooks Desktop.

 - Now, click on the Windows Start menu.

 - In the search bar, type in File Explorer and open it.